Illinois Nurse Practice Act: Facility Guide

 Nursing is a dynamic profession that continues to expand alongside the increasing demand for patient care.
 To keep up with emerging roles and duties, each state is responsible for enacting laws to govern and regulate nursing practice.
 In Illinois, Nurse Practice Act (NPA) provisions help protect patients by establishing standards that promote safe and competent nursing care.

 As a facility leader, it’s important to familiarize yourself with the NPA to help enforce appropriate practice protocols for your staff.
-We’ll provide an overview of the Illinois Nurse Practice Act and provide tips on how these rules can be applied to better promote a culture of safety.
+We’ll provide an overview of the Illinois Nursing Practice Act and provide tips on how these rules can be applied to better promote a culture of safety.

-The Illinois Nursing Practice Act is maintained and enforced by the state’s board of nursing and the Illinois Department of Financial and Professional Regulation (IDFPR).
+LPNs, RNs, and APRNs are required to follow the rules and regulations outlined in the Illinois Nurse Practice Act.
+The NPA is maintained and enforced by the state’s board of nursing and the Illinois Department of Financial and Professional Regulation (IDFPR).
 These provisions define and establish several key aspects of nursing practice, such as:

 - Guidelines on the nursing scope of practice.